Fine-tuning the ESM2 protein language model to understand the functional impact of missense variants: RESULTS

-\item Variant interpretation: we identified 771 curated variants in 54 genes that had at least one pathogenic and one benign missense variant from ClinGen \cite{Rehm2015}.
-To understand the potential impact of each missense variant, we utilized the workflow introduced in \cref{fig_esm_diff_inference}.
-We observed that pathogenic missense variants impact certain protein features, especially loss of functional domains (\cref{fig_aachange_barplot}A).
-Regarding benign variants, we observed that they can only result in loss of compositional bias and region (\cref{fig_aachange_barplot}B), meaning that proteins can tolerate mutations in these features, which is in agreement with our previous observation (\cref{fig_OR}).
+We identified 771 curated variants in 54 genes that had at least one pathogenic and one benign missense variant from ClinGen \cite{Rehm2015}.
+To understand the potential impact of each missense variant, we utilized the workflow introduced in figure \ref{fig_diff_inference}.
+In summary, we passed the reference and alternate protein sequences through the fine-tuned esm650M, then calculated the difference between predicted probabilities of features at each amino acid.
+We observed that pathogenic missense variants impact certain protein features, especially loss of active sites, disulfid bonds, an functional domains (Figure \ref{fig_aachange_barplot}).
+Regarding benign variants, we observed that they have much milder effect, and that they can result in loss of compositional bias and signal (Figure \ref{fig_aachange_barplot}), meaning that proteins can tolerate mutations in these features, which is in agreement with our previous observation (Figure \ref{fig_OR}).
 To demonstrate the power of our method, we chose two pathogenic variants (\textit{GAA}:p.Cys103Gly and \textit{HNF4A}:p.Arg63Gln) with deleterious effect on protein domains and DNA binding site, respectively.
-We observed that \textit{GAA}:p.Cys103Gly results in the complete loss of P-type domain from the mutant protein, as well as loss of disulfide bonds and $\alpha$-helix (\cref{fig_gaa}).
-Regarding \textit{HNF4A}:p.Arg63Gln, we could detect a partial loss of DNA binding domain as well as loss of the zinc fingers (\cref{fig_hnf4a}).
+We observed that \textit{GAA}:p.Cys103Gly results in the complete loss of P-type domain from the alternate protein, as well as loss of disulfide bonds and $\alpha$-helix (Figure \ref{fig_gaa}).
+Regarding \textit{HNF4A}:p.Arg63Gln, we could detect a partial loss of DNA binding domain as well as loss of the zinc fingers (Figure \ref{fig_hnf4a}).